Maat (rank): Denmark

+In 1951, it was decided to end the conscription–based military in Denmark and transition to a professional military.
+As such, the math rank was introduced, replacing the rank of menig given to all conscripted soldiers.
+With the math rank, soldiers were signed on to a contract following completion of basic training.
+By 1960, the math rank was replaced by the constable rank system.

 Estonia

 Germany

 However, Maate is also the collective name to all junior NCO-ranks (ranks: Maat, Seekadett, and Obermaat) in the modern day's German Navy.

 In navy context NCOs of this rank were formally addressed as Herr/ Frau Maat also informally / short Maat.
 The sequence of ranks (top-down approach) in that particular group is as follows: